soniasingla1/Library-Management-System/README.md

 # Library-Management-System
-A Library Management System designed in Integrated Php and using mysqli as database.
+A Library Management System designed for manages all functions of library.

+## Front-end

+- HTML
+- CSS
+- BOOTSTRAP

+## Back-end
+- PHP
+- MYSQLI DATABASE